Hundreds arrested as France rocked by third night of fiery protests over fatal police shooting of teen

 A video, authenticated by AFP, showed two police officers standing by the side of the stationary car, with one pointing a weapon at the driver.

-A voice is heard saying: "You are going to get a bullet in the head."
+A voice can be heard saying: "You are going to get a bullet in the head."

 The police officer then appears to fire as the car abruptly drives off.